TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdpinsights/trafficblockedbyipsecpolicy.md

 # Possible impact to inbound traffic by an IPSec policy
 <!--issueDescription-->
-An IPSec policy is configured on this virtual machine which can potentially impact the inbound connectivity.
+We have investigated and identified that an IPSec policy is configured on this virtual machine which can potentially impact the inbound connectivity.
 <!--/issueDescription-->

 ## **Recommended Steps**